|Feature type||allele||Associated gene||Dmel\tor|

 All structures posterior to abdominal segment 7 fail to develop.

 In embryos from homozygous mothers no PMG is formed though the AMG and visceral mesoderm form normally.
 The AMG migrates far into the posterior of the embryo, well beyond the point that the PMG would have migrated to, were it to be present, and makes its transition to an epithelium.

 Embryos derived from homozygous females fail to form a posterior midgut.

 Little or no tll expression is detected in the posterior of syncytial or cellular blastoderm embryos, at the anterior the early tll cap does not appear and an abnormal anterior tll stripe appears by the late syncytial blastoderm.

 Embryos carrying the hbΔ transcripts do not express kni and form no abdominal segments.

-Embryos derived from homozygous females lack the most anterior and posterior structures; the head skeleton is smaller than normal and the Filzkorper, anal plate and spiracles are missing.
+Embryos derived from homozygous females lack the labrum anteriorly, and the head is reduced in size.
+Posteriorly, A8 and the telson are deleted.

 |Phenotype Manifest In|